PDrifting/CBookDraft/book.markdown

   // that often does not match what you are assigning
   // to your variables.
 There are inaccuracy problems
   // with all Floating Point Types.
 Not all values
-  // can be accurately represented with standard bit
+  // can be accurately represented with a standard bit
-  // patterns like the Integer Types.
+  // pattern like the Integer Types.
 This leads to
   // all Floating Point Types being represented with
   // approximations of their true value.